behroozbc/hashnode-blog-backup/ckzoax8qp00r5s5s173gn8zji.md

 Docker containers can run anywhere, on-premises in the customer data center, in an external service provider, or in the cloud.
 Docker image containers can run natively on Linux and Windows.
 However, Windows images can run only on Windows hosts and Linux images can run on Linux hosts and Windows hosts.

-Now it's time to follow the below steps to install Docker
 ## Why Should you install Docker on a Raspberry Pi?
 It's a pretty common question.
 ### Consistent & Isolated Environment